AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Tools landscape 2026

 Mistral AI.
 French provider with open-source models (Mistral Small, Mistral Large) and a commercial cloud platform in Paris.
 Strengths: EU data residency without third-country transfer, open-weight models for on-premise operation, good multilingualism.
-Weaknesses: model quality lags one to two generations behind ChatGPT and Claude, thinner tool ecosystem.
+Weaknesses: model quality lags about one to two generations behind ChatGPT and Claude, a thinner tool ecosystem.

 Reepa Solutions approach — we use the stack ourselves